Hesperian Health Guides

 Gallaudet University is the only liberal arts university in the world designed exclusively for deaf and hard-of- hearing students.
 It is also an excellent source for ļ¬nding books, journals, and current research related to hearing loss.

-Royal National Institute for the Deaf (RNID)
+Royal National Institute for Deaf People (RNID, formerly Action on Hearing Loss)

 World Federation of the Deaf (WFD)